 In 2004, a developer proposed building a parking garage on land it owned.
 Over the ensuring years, the city in which the land is located was alleged to have frustrated the developer’s efforts.
 The city eventually took title to the land through a deed in lieu of foreclosure transaction.
 The developer later sued the city.
 In 2016, after more than three years of litigation, the King County Superior Court awarded $18.3 million to the developer – reportedly the largest land use judgment in the history of Washington State.
-The city is appealing the verdict.
-In an effort to recover insurance dollars to satisfy the judgment, Frank Cordell and Greg Pendleton are representing the city in a parallel insurance coverage case in federal court.
+The city appealed the verdict.
+Frank Cordell and Greg Pendleton successfully represented the city in a parallel insurance coverage case in federal court.

 Coverage Counsel for Alaska Crab and Fish Processor

 In late 2015 and early 2016, a series of massive windstorms and freeze events struck Adak, Alaska.
 Adak is a small island in the Aleutian chain and is among the most remote inhabited places on earth.
 The storms caused widespread property damage in Adak, including to the buildings and pier of Premier Harvest, a crab and fish processor.
 Jeff Tilden and Greg Pendleton are representing Premier Harvest in federal court litigation against Premier Harvest’s insurer and the insurer’s third-party administrator.